 Figure 8: NOR Serial Flash Write-Cycle using IODVS and PACER-T

 Although specified for 150ms, the current waveform indicates that the sub-sector erase completed approximately 65ms after it begins.
 Page writes are specified for a worst-case completion time of 10ms but through the application of PACER-T, they complete much faster as shown in TABLE II.
 The wait figure is the total amount of time spent waiting for the erase and the aggregate amount of time for each page write.
-The PACER-T algorithm delivered an impressive 70% decrease in wait latency which yielded a 38.9% decrease in overall energy consumption.
+The PACER-T algorithm delivered a 70% decrease in wait latency which yielded a 38.9% decrease in overall energy consumption.
 The worst-case manufacturer specification appears to be very pessimistic, although may be appropriate across both process and temperature variables.